 Urgent Care Services and Costs

 Urgent care facilities in Phoenix treat illness and injuries, such as sprains, broken bones, influenza, coughs and colds, and allergic reactions, as well as vomiting, stomach pain, cuts, burns, and animal bites and stings.
 NextCare Urgent Care and Alliance Urgent Care also offer well visits, yearly physicals, and vaccinations, including the flu shot.
-Alliance also offers X-ray services, as well as abscess treatments, breathing treatments, and ear wax drainage.
+Alliance also offers X-ray services, as well as abscess removal, breathing treatments, and ear wax drainage.
 NextCare offers pregnancy and drug testing, as well as urine and diagnostic tests.

 Below is a chart of the top 10 reasons for urgent care visits in Phoenix.
 While this list will vary throughout the year - flu season really spikes between January and Marcy, for instance - this is an annualized look.